Turquie Santé

 • Nausea and vomiting.

-• Erectile dysfunction and retrograde ejaculation.
+• Erectile dysfunction or retrograde ejaculation.

 • Fertility problems.